milo1004/PythonOS/README.md

 ### News:
   I and my 'team' are going to release a bootable edition to install.
-  Install it on a Virtual Machine is is recomended.
+  Install it on a Virtual Machine is recomended.
+The Operating System will use a Linux Kernel, but   still, a terminal-based OS.